aragon/app-legacy/README.md

-# Aragon App
+# cdDAO App

-The Aragon App is an easy-to-use platform that empowers users to create and manage their Decentralized Autonomous Organizations (DAOs).
+The cdDAO App is an easy-to-use platform that empowers users to create and manage their Decentralized Autonomous Organizations (DAOs).
 The application interacts with the [Aragon OSx](https://github.com/aragon/osx) through the integration of the [Aragon OSx SDK](https://github.com/aragon/sdk) and the [Aragon ODS](https://github.com/aragon/ods) library.

 ## Getting Started

-Follow these steps to set up the Aragon App locally:
+Follow these steps to set up the cdDAO App locally:

 1. Install the project's dependencies: